The Atheist Bible, CC-BY Fabian M. Suchanek

 Better society

 Religions want their followers to be generous, honest, peaceful and healthy.
 Therefore, we would expect religious people to fare better overall than non-religious people.
-By extension, countries were religion is considered important should overall be doing better than more secular countries.
+By extension, countries where religion is considered important should generally be doing better than more secular countries.

 This is, however, not the case.
-With a few notable exceptions (the US and the gulf economies), the countries that are more religious are usually the countries that are economically less developed49.
-Such countries tend to be more corrupt, poorer, less developed, less democratic, and less peaceful than the developed countries, and they generally have a lower life expectancy as well.
-Thus, religious countries fare worse than secular ones on nearly all socio-economic measures, simply because religiousness correlates with less economic development.
+With a few notable exceptions (mainly the US and the gulf economies), countries that are more religious are usually less economically developed72.
+Such countries tend to be more corrupt, poorer, less democratic, and less peaceful than their developed counterparts, and they generally have a lower life expectancy as well.
+Thus, religious countries fare worse than secular ones on nearly all socioeconomic measures73.

-The reasons for this correlation are up to debate.
-We have argued before that it is not necessarily religiousness that causes poverty, but rather poverty that generates religiousness: the less secure one’s environment is, the more one feels the need to appeal to the supernatural.
-Hence, people in crime-ridden, war-torn, and famine endangered places are more religious than people who spend their life by alternating between the office chair and the sofa.
+The reasons for this correlation are up for debate.
+We have argued before that it is not necessarily religiousness that causes poverty but rather poverty that generates religiousness: The less secure one’s environment, the more one feels the need to appeal to the supernatural.
+Hence, people in crime-ridden, war-torn, and famine endangered places are likely to be more religious than people who spend their life alternating between the office chair and the sofa.

-However, we have also observed that religion itself might contribute some of the factors that make life difficult in the less developed places: For example, the denigration of women has a direct negative impact on 50% of the population.
-The focus on rituals instead of health, good government, or literacy has set the priorities wrong.
-The estrangement that religious belief generates between the different communities may be a contributing factor in over half of the world’s most deadly conflicts.
-In some religions, the insistence on producing children contributes to the overpopulation, and thus ultimately to the undernourishment, in these regions.
+However, we have also observed that religion itself might exacerbate some of the factors that make life difficult: Think of the denigration of women (which has a direct negative impact on 50% of the population) and the focus on rituals instead of health, good government, or literacy.
+The estrangement that religious beliefs generate between different communities may also be a contributing factor in over half of the world’s most deadly conflicts.
+And in some religions, the insistence on producing children contributes to overpopulation, and thus ultimately to their undernourishment in economically depressed regions.

-This is not to say that a country that is religious is necessarily faring badly on all socio-economic accounts.
-However, it is to refute the claim that if a country is religious, it automatically does well.
+This is not to say that a country that is religious necessarily fares badly on all socio-economic accounts.
+However, it is to refute the idea that if a country is religious, it automatically does well.
 This link is just not true.
-And this is the elephant in the room: Despite all the good things that religion claims to promote, and despite the considerable power that it wields over society, it just does not make society better.
-It just does not work.
+Despite all the good things that religion claims to promote, and despite the considerable power that it wields over society, it just does not make society better.

 Religions are like wisdom teeth.